Explore and Play.

 Explore and Play is a simple way to bring back the outdoor free play (in nature) that has declined over the past thirty years.

-Childre are inheriting a planet where human activity has altered almost 75 per cent of the earth’s surface, squeezing wildlife and nature into an ever-smaller corner of the planet.
+Children are inheriting a planet where human activity has altered nearly 75% of the Earth’s surface, pushing wildlife and natural ecosystems into shrinking corners of the world.

-And yet, nature is critical to our own survival.
+And yet, nature is essential to our survival.

 So, what is Explore and Play?